How Does Alcohol Affect Your Eyesight & Vision?

 Alcohol and Dry Eyes

 Alcohol is a diuretic.
 It makes you urinate more often, which can lead to dehydration.
 This is why you feel extremely thirsty after a night of heavy drinking.
-Dehydration caused by alcohol consumption is felt throughout the body, including the eyes.
+Dehydration caused by alcohol consumption is felt throughout the body, including the eyes, which can become dry.

 Dry eyes can cause a wide range of very annoying symptoms, such as itchiness, burning sensation, sensitivity to light (photophobia), and even inflammation.